 About the Author

-Paul Monaco is the Client Director at Focus Oxford Risk Management.
+Paul Monaco is the Client Director at Focus Oxford Risk Management (now acquired by Partners &).
 Paul specializes in the advice and arrangement of specialist business insurance and risk management to the Life Science, Medical Device, Scientific Research and Technology sectors, from startups through to PLCs.